This explainer was last updated on March 16, 2021.

 Absentee voting and balloting by mail have generally been viewed as synonymous in the United States because historically, absentee ballots were distributed by mail to voters temporarily away from their homes, and no one else was typically allowed to use this mode of voting.
 For this reason, both topics are considered together in this explainer.
 Figure 1 shows the percentage of voters who cast their ballots since 1992 through the three major modes of voting—in person on Election Day, in person before Election Day, and by mail/absentee.
 The statistics are based on self-reports by respondents to the Voting and Registration Supplement of the Current Population Survey (CPS).
+The data for 2020 are based on responses to the Survey of the Performance of American Elections.

 History and expansion